mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 To perform the DC optimal power flow, we first need to have the `PowerSystem` type that has been created with the DC model.
 After that, create the `DCOptimalPowerFlow` type to establish the DC optimal power flow framework using the function:
 * [`dcOptimalPowerFlow`](@ref dcOptimalPowerFlow).

-To solve the DC optimal power flow problem and acquire generator active power outputs and bus voltage angles, make use of the following function:
+To solve the DC optimal power flow problem and acquire generator active power outputs and bus voltage angles, use of the following function:
 * [`solve!`](@ref solve!(::PowerSystem, ::DCOptimalPowerFlow)).

 ---